 3.1 Validity .
 Reliability .
 Flexibility .
 Equitable

-Using a skills assessments with the validity and flexibility to incorporate the identified core competencies and systematically identify applied knowledge and skills gaps can help to assess candidates objectively by providing the desired reliability and equitability of outcomes.
+Use a skills assessments tool with the validity and flexibility to identify core competencies, applied knowledge and skills gaps.
+One that will assess candidates objectively by providing the desired reliability and fairness of outcomes.

-Conducting a process that is fair and unbiased will satisfy legal counsel or HR on matters such as consistency in the selection process for all candidates and for favoritism to reduce the chances of litigation or other legal repercussions that could create negative publicity, internal turmoil, and legal costs.
+Using a process that is fair and unbiased will satisfy legal counsel or HR on matters such as consistency and favoritism in the selection process.
+Reducing the chances of litigation or other legal repercussions that could create negative publicity, internal turmoil, and legal costs.